chain4travel/camino-docs/docs/developer/apis/camino-node-apis/p-chain.md

 }
 ```

-- `networkID`: the ID of the Network
+- `networkID`: the ID of the Network.
-- `assetID`: the fee assed ID
+- `assetID`: the fee assed ID.
-- `assetSymbol`: the symbol of the fee asset ID
+- `assetSymbol`: the symbol of the fee asset ID.
-- `hrp`: `beech32HRP` used in the addresses
+- `hrp`: `beech32HRP` used in the addresses.
-- `blockchains[]`: a list of Primary network blockchains
+- `blockchains[]`: a list of Primary network blockchains.
-- `minStakeDuration`: The minimum duration a validator has to stake
+- `minStakeDuration`: The minimum duration a validator has to stake.
-- `maxStakeDuration`: The maximum duration a validator can stake
+- `maxStakeDuration`: The maximum duration a validator can stake.
-- `minValidatorStake`: The minimum amount of tokens one must bond to be a validator
+- `minValidatorStake`: The minimum amount of tokens one must bond to be a validator.
-- `maxValidatorStake`: The maximum amount of tokens bondable to a validator
+- `maxValidatorStake`: The maximum amount of tokens bondable to a validator.
-- `minDelegationFee`: The minimum delegation fee
+- `minDelegationFee`: The minimum delegation fee.
-- `minDelegatorStake`: Minimum stake, in nCAM, that can be delegated on the primary network
+- `minDelegatorStake`: Minimum stake, in nCAM, that can be delegated on the primary network.
-- `minConsumptionRate`: The minimum consumption rate
+- `minConsumptionRate`: The minimum consumption rate.
-- `maxConsumptionRate`: The maximum consumption rate
+- `maxConsumptionRate`: The maximum consumption rate.
-- `supplyCap`: The supply cap for the native token (CAM)
+- `supplyCap`: The supply cap for the native token (CAM).
-- `codecVersion`: The codec version used for serializing
+- `codecVersion`: The codec version used for serializing.
-- `verifyNodeSignature`: Camino VerifyNodeSignature
+- `verifyNodeSignature`: Camino VerifyNodeSignature.
-- `lockModeBondDeposit`: Camino LockModeBondDeposit
+- `lockModeBondDeposit`: Camino LockModeBondDeposit.

 **Example Call**